-and expansion initiatives.
+The past year has been marked by significant achievements and expansion initiatives.
 HDC successfully launched new day-care centers, closing the year with a total of 28 centers.
-Investment Thesis Noteworthy is the significant year-on-year increase of ap-Since its inception, Amanat has consistently focused on proximately 20% in the number of beneficiaries, reaching investing in companies offering specialized healthcare around 5,000.
-Ongoing expansion efforts are underway to and education services.
-The investment in HDC signifies a introduce additional centers and schools in KSA.
+Noteworthy is the significant year-on-year increase of approximately 20% in the number of beneficiaries, reaching around 5,000.
+Ongoing expansion efforts are underway to